AlGepe/OmniCalcs/ValentinesSex/ElevenShortPhrases.md

 [40, "You're well above the average; Statistically you must have had at least one amazing encounter, congrats!"], [70, "If your sexual encounters are as good as they are frequent, you and your partner(s) must be very satisfied"], [85, "Wow, that's a lot!
 Make sure you still have time to eat, drink and rest ;)"], [100, "Wow!
-At your age, having so much sex is really not common!"], ];
+Having so much sex is really not common!"], ];